 \section{Face-splitting sketching and the benefits of trimming}

-While sub-Gaussian measurement ensembles have nice theoretical guarantees, note that to recover $\tX$, we would need to store $\vb$ and the sub-Gaussian measurement matrix $\mat{A}$.
+While sub-Gaussian measurement ensembles have nice theoretical guarantees, note that to recover $\tX$, we would need to store both $\vb$ and the sub-Gaussian measurement matrix $\mat{A}$.
 Not only would storing $\mat{A} \in \R^{m \times n^d}$ be expensive, but matrix-vector operations with this would have large computational overheads.
-This motivated the use of more data-base friendly measurements that exploit the natural algebraic structure of the tensors and require storage memory that scales with $n$ rather than $n^d$.
+This motivated the use of more database-friendly measurements that exploit the natural algebraic structure of the tensors and require storage memory that scales with $n$ rather than $n^d$.